 Finally, we discuss the treatment of the input for $\mathcal{NN}_{C, \gamma}$ in the FE, especially for problems with different geometries.
 Without loss of generality, we assume that $\mathcal{U}$ is the representation of $f$, i.e., $\mathcal{U}_f$.
 At the training stage, we can evaluate the function values of $f$ at any location based on the PI-sampler.
-It is then straightforward to use the function values at a fixed number of discrete points to represent $f$, similar as the input of Branch net in DeepONets.
-Also, it is computationally efficient if $f$ is discretized on structured meshes since we can use convolutional neural networks (CNN) for $\mathcal{NN}_{C,f}$.
-Otherwise, the FNNs are utilized for $\mathcal{NN}_{C,f}$.
+It is then straightforward to use the function values at a fixed number of discrete points to represent $f$, similar as the input of Branch net in DeepONets \cite{lu2021learning}.
+Note that it is computationally efficient if $f$ is discretized on structured meshes since we can use convolutional neural networks (CNN) for $\mathcal{NN}_{C,f}$.
+Otherwise, the fully-connected neural networks (FNNs) are utilized for $\mathcal{NN}_{C,f}$.
 At the testing stage, we can directly feed the representation of $f$ to $\mathcal{NN}_{C,f}$ to obtain the corresponding coefficients based on the pretrained FE, if $f$ is discretized in the same way as in the training stage.
-While for cases in which we are not able to discretize $f$ in the same way as in the training stage, e.g., for cases with different computational domains or geometries, we then express $f_{test}$ as follows:
+While for cases in which $f$ is discretized in a different way from from that in the training stage, e.g., cases with different computational domains or geometries, we then express $f_{test}$ as follows:

-where $\phi_{i}$ are the pretrained basis functions in FE, and $\psi_{i,test}$ are the trainable variables, which will be obtained by minimizing the mean squared errors between $f_{test}$ and the given data on $f$ using Adam or any other optimizer.
+where $\phi_{i}$ are the basis functions in FE pretrained at the training stage, and $\psi_{i,test}$ are the trainable variables, which will be obtained by minimizing the mean squared errors between $f_{test}$ and the given data on $f$ using Adam or any other optimizer.
 A more general way to deal with the input of $\mathcal{NN}_{C,\gamma}$ is discussed in \ref{sec:sno_details}.